Beliavsky/Fortran-Tools/README.md

 [IndentPatternFortran](https://github.com/JHenneberg/IndentPatternFortran): general indentation patterns for Fortran, by JHenneberg

 ### Interoperability
+[Cython fortran-file](https://github.com/cphyc/cython_fortran_file): fast and easy reader for record-based binary format, as written by Fortran, by Corentin Cadiou

 [F2x](https://github.com/DLR-SC/F2x): versatile, template-based Fortran wrapper written in Python.
 Compared to the popular tool f2py it comes with two important differences: a full Fortran parser based on the work by the OpenFortranParser, and a very flexible code generation backend that uses Jinja2 templates.

 [f90wrap](https://github.com/jameskermode/f90wrap): Fortran 90 to Python interface generator with derived type support, by jameskermode et al.

+[FORTRAN format interpreter for Python (py-fortranformat)](https://github.com/brendanarnold/py-fortranformat): Generates text from a Python list of variables or will read a line of text into Python variables according to the FORTRAN format statement passed, by Brendan Arnold and michaelackermannaiub

+[FortranNamelist](https://github.com/jonathanschilling/FortranNamelist): Java reading class for Fortran namelists, by Jonathan Schilling

 [Fortran Namelist Reader](https://github.com/scivision/fortran-namelist): Python and Matlab readers for Fortran namelist => dict / struct, from scivision

+[fpydemo](https://github.com/banskt/fpydemo): demonstration of packaging a command line tool written in Python and Fortran, by Saikat Banerjee

+[gfort2py](https://github.com/rjfarmer/gfort2py): library to allow calling Fortran code compiled with gfortran from Python 2.7 or Python 3, by Robert Farmer and Ondřej Čertík

 [shroud](https://github.com/LLNL/shroud): creates a Fortran or Python interface to a C or C++ library, from LANL.
 It can also create a C API for a C++ library.

 ### Parallel Programming
+[allgebra](https://github.com/ricosjp/allgebra): docker images for developing C++ and Fortran HPC programs, by termoshtt and t-hishinuma

 [hipfort](https://github.com/ROCmSoftwarePlatform/hipfort): Fortran Interface For GPU Kernel Libraries

+[gpufort](https://github.com/ROCmSoftwarePlatform/gpufort): source-to-source translation tool for CUDA Fortran and Fortran+X in the spirit of [hipify](https://github.com/ROCm-Developer-Tools/HIPIFY)

 [mpich](https://github.com/pmodels/mpich): high-performance and widely portable implementation of the MPI-3.1 standard from the Argonne National Laboratory